MoveOD: Synthesizing Origin-Destination Commute Distribution from U.S. Census Data: Benchmark Experiments

-which preserves (in expectation) the relative magnitudes of origin-specific flows while making the instance tractable. \footnote{If a deterministic size per origin is required, one may draw $k_o=\lfloor k\,|\mathcal M_o|/|\mathcal M|\rfloor$ trips from each $\mathcal M_o$; we use the simpler global random sample without replacement in our experiments.}
+which preserves (in expectation) the relative magnitudes of origin-specific flows while making the instance tractable. \footnote{If a deterministic size per origin is required, one may draw $a_o=\lfloor a\,|\mathcal A_o|/|\mathcal A|\rfloor$ trips from each $\mathcal A_o$; we use the simpler global random sample without replacement in our experiments.}

-\textbf{VRP instance construction.} Each sampled tuple $(b_o,b_d,s,e)\in\tilde{\mathcal M}$ is converted into a customer of a Vehicle Routing Problem (VRP).
+\textbf{VRP instance construction.} Each sampled tuple $(b_o,b_d,m_o,m_d)\in\tilde{\mathcal A}$ is converted into a customer of a Vehicle Routing Problem (VRP).

-\begin{itemize} \item \textbf{Depots:} One or more operating centers per county; vehicles start and finish {their routes at the depots}.
-For our case, the depot is chosen to be the centroid of all the CUs in the dataset (for both train and test datasets).
+\begin{itemize} \item \textbf{Depots:} One or more operating centers per county; vehicles start and finish their routes at the depots.
+In our case, the depot is chosen as the centroid of all CUs in the dataset (for both training and test datasets).

-\item \textbf{Customer nodes:} Each commuter induces a {pickup–delivery pair} $(b_o,\,b_d$ where $b_o\in\mathcal B_{O}$ is the $k$-th commuter’s home building and $b_d\in\mathcal B_{D}$ is that commuter’s workplace building.
-Both {locations} are taken directly from the building footprints.
+\item \textbf{Customer nodes:} Each commuter induces a pickup--delivery pair $(b_o,\,b_d)$ where $b_o\in B_{o}$ is the $n$-th commuter’s home building and $b_d\in B_{d}$ is that commuter’s workplace building.
+Both locations are taken directly from building footprints.

-\item \textbf{Demand:} {Each request is for a single passenger.}
+\item \textbf{Demand:} Each request is for a single passenger.

 \item \textbf{Cost:} Edge cost $c_{ij}$ is the great-circle distance between buildings $i$ and $j$ (or the corresponding driving distance/time if a road network is supplied).